 It seems only someone with severe mental deficiencies would think this way.
 It should now be clear that it is completely unreasonable to reject all claims made by others.
 But we do need to be vigilant against potential falsehoods that are being peddled to us, since we have all been duped at some point in our lives.
 At the same time, it is simply inconceivable that every claim that one has ever come across in life could all be false.
 Some people will say that we should question everything that anyone might try to say to us and to not accept anything at face value, but if we are rational then we do not question everything equally.
 We have some well-known facts that we don’t need to question and some things we know pretty well, and these are the basis for further evaluation.
 There are some people and some media that we largely trust and empathize with and others of which we are suspicious and that we are unlikely to trust.
 But how do we know who to trust?
 How do we know what type of information to accept or to reject?
 While it is necessary to accept some claims that one comes across, it is often quite difficult to figure out what claims to believe in or not to believe in.
 There has to be a process through which one can judge whether a given claim is epistemically justified, but what should be the criteria for this?

 There is no simple answer for how we can evaluate claims made by others, but we know that this is essential to life, and that it is a central aspect of overall sensemaking.
 There are guidelines that we can keep in mind when we evaluate the trustworithiness of the day’s news reports and of contentious scientific theories and of rumors that our friends.
 I have come up with some criteria that I think should be used when evaluating any type of claim, and I am including this analysis in my forthcoming book Seeking a More Enlightened Worldview.
 I will probably give a summary of these criteria in a future blog post.
 Until then, I’d like to hear from our readers.
 What criteria do you think are necessary to believe in a claim?
-Please use the comments below or send me an email firstname.lastname@example.org
+Please visit the forum, use the comments below, or send me an email firstname.lastname@example.org